thuehn/Labbrick_Digital_Attenuator/README.md

 Additional information about each command can be found in the man page

 ## Example usage with a csv file

-The provided attenuation.csv file has the format: first row = step time (to be specified as seconds, milliseconds or microseconds in command execution), second row = attenuation in dB.
+For a better usage experience and understanding some .csv files are provided in the examples folder The provided files are in the format: first row = step time (to be specified as seconds, milliseconds or microseconds in command execution), second row = attenuation in dB.

-To read the example attenuation.csv file continiously with milliseconds step time, you can use:
+To read the attenuation.csv file continiously with milliseconds step time, you can use:
 ```
 "sudo attenuator_lab_brick ms -r -f attenuation.csv -l att_log.txt > /dev/null"
 ```

-There is a min_max_att.csv in the src folder to set attenuation to 0 followed by 63 dB two times.
+The min_max_att.csv in the examples folder will set attenuation to 0dB followed by 63dB two times.
 ```
 "sudo attenuator_lab_brick s -q -f min_max_att.csv -l att_log.txt"
 ```